600 HIGHWAYMEN

 “Takes a simple premise and turns it into magic.” – The New Yorker

-World Premiere (Part Two) – Festival Theaterformen in Germany, July 2-12, 2020
+World Premiere PART TWO: AN ENCOUNTER – Festival Theaterformen in Germany, July 2-12, 2020

 600 HIGHWAYMEN provides the instructions, the map, the recipe.
 All we need is you.

-PART I – A PHONE CALL
+PART ONE: A PHONE CALL

 Using a carefully crafted set of directives relayed over a simple phone call, two strangers take a journey together over the course of an hour.

-PART II – AN ENCOUNTER
+PART TWO: AN ENCOUNTER

 Two strangers meet on opposite ends of a table, separated by a pane of glass.
 Using a script and a few simple objects, a simple exercise of working together